Sailias/cryptocoin_payable/README.md

     end

-* In order to use the bitcoin network and issue real addresses, BitcoinPayable.config.testnet must be set to false *
+* In order to use the bitcoin network and issue real addresses, CryptocoinPayable.config.testnet must be set to false *

-    BitcoinPayable.config.testnet = false
+    CryptocoinPayable.config.testnet = false

 #### Node Path